Motion Planning for Continuous Time Stochastic Processes: A Dynamic Programming Approach: Connection to Stochastic Optimal Control Problems

 \begin{Def}[Sequential Exit-Time] Given an initial condition $(t,x) \in \set{S}$ and a sequence of measurable sets $(A_i)_{i=k}^n \subset \borel(\R^d)$, the sequence of random times $\big(\Theta^{A_{k:n}}_i \big)_{i=k}^n $ defined\footnote{By convention, $\inf \emptyset = \infty$.} by

-is called the \textbf{sequential exit-time} through the set $A_k$ to $A_n$. \end{Def}
+is called the \emph{sequential exit-time} through the set $A_k$ to $A_n$. \end{Def}

-Note that the sequential exit-time $\Theta^{A_{k:n}}_i$ depends on the control policy $\control{u}$ in addition to the initial condition $(t,x)$, but here and later in the sequel we shall suppress this dependence.
-For notational simplicity, we may also drop $(t,x)$ in the subsequent sections.
+Note that the sequential exit-time $\Theta^{A_{k:n}}_i$ depends on the control $\control{u}$ in addition to the initial condition $(t,x)$, but here and later in the sequel we shall suppress this dependence.
+For notational simplicity, we may also drop $(t,x)$ in subsequent sections.
+We refer the interested reader to Lemma \ref{fact:measurability} showing that these sequential stopping times are indeed well-defined.

 In Figure \ref{fig:theta_A} a sample path of the process $\traj{X}{t,x}{\control{u}}{\cdot}$ along with the sequential exit-times $(\Theta_i^{A_{k:3}})_{i=k}^n$ is depicted for different $k \in \{1,2,3\}$.
 Note that since the initial condition $x$ does not belongs to $A_3$, the first exit-time of the set $A_3$ is indeed the start time $t$, i.e., $\Theta_3^{A_{3:3}} = t$.
 Let us highlight the difference between stopping times $\Theta_2^{A_{1:3}}$ and $\Theta_2^{A_{2:3}}$.
 The former is the first exit-time of the set $A_2$ after the time that the process leaves $A_1$, whereas the latter is the first exit-time of the set $A_2$ from the very beginning. {In Section \ref{sec:application} we shall see that these differences will lead to different definitions of value functions in order to derive a dynamic programming argument.}